P. V. Sindhu: 2021

-2022
+2022–23

 Sindhu won the Syed Modi International for the second time beating compatriot Malvika Bansod in the final.
 She then won the title at the 2022 Swiss Open, defeating Thailand's Busanan Ongbamrungphan in the final in two straight games.
-At the 2022 Badminton Asia Championships, where she was seeded fourth, Sindhu defeated fifth seed He Bingjiao of China in the quarterfinals, but lost a close and controversial semi-final to top seed Akane Yamaguchi, thus winning the bronze medal, her second medal at the tournament.
+At the Asian Championships, where she was seeded fourth, Sindhu defeated fifth seed He Bingjiao of China in the quarter-finals, but lost a close and controversial semi-final to top seed Akane Yamaguchi, thus winning the bronze medal, her second medal at the tournament.
 She then won the Singapore Open title, beating Asian Champion Wang Zhiyi of China in the final.

 At the 2022 Commonwealth Games, Sindhu won her maiden Commonwealth Games gold medal in the women's singles, beating Michelle Li of Canada in the final.
 With this win, she became only the second women's singles player to win a full set of medals at the Commonwealth Games.
 She was also unbeaten in the mixed team event, where India won a silver medal.
 However, during the Games, she sustained a left foot stress fracture injury that kept her out of all remaining tournaments of the year, including the World Championships and the World Tour Finals.

+Sindhu made a return from her injury layoff in the first tournament of 2023, the Malaysia Open.
+In February, she was part of the Indian team that won a bronze medal at the Badminton Asia Mixed Team Championships, India's first-ever medal at the tournament.
+She reached her first final of the season at the 2023 Spain Masters, where she lost to Gregoria Mariska Tunjung in straight games.
+She endured an up-and-down season, with four semi-finals but also seven first-round exits.
+Her season was once again cut short, this time at the French Open in October, where she pulled out of her second round match with a knee injury.

+2024–2025

+Sindhu returned from her injury layoff at the Badminton Asia Team Championships in February, where she led the Indian women's team to the gold medal, India's first-ever medal in the event.
+Her first individual final of the season came at the 2024 Malaysia Masters, where she lost to reigning Asian Champion Wang Zhiyi in three games.
+On 8 July 2024, the Indian Olympic Committee designated her and the professional table tennis player Sharath Kamal as the flag bearers to the París 2024 Olympic Games.
+In the 2024 Olympics in Paris, Sindhu won both her games in group M but lost in the round of 16 to He Bingjiao of China, the same player she had beaten in the 2020 Games bronze medal match.
+At the end of the year, Sindhu won the 2024 Syed Modi International title beating Wu Luoyu of China in the final.
+This was her third title at the Syed Modi International, making her the joint-most successful player in the history of the tournament.

+In 2025, Sindhu for the third time was elected as BWF Athletes' Commission.